pavan132-p/Des_technico/README.md

 Overview

 This repository contains the test plan, scenarios, test cases, and other relevant documents for the File Sharing Application Login functionality.
-The goal of this testing process is to ensure that the login feature works seamlessly across different environments while maintaining security and usability.
+The goal of this testing process is to ensure that the login feature and file upoading  works seamlessly across different environments while maintaining security and usability.

 Project URL